loganbruns/alexa-linkedin-learning/README.md

   If the user provides an incorrect slot in a one-shot model, it will direct to the dialog model
 - Uses pagination: Handles paginating a list of responses to avoid overwhelming the learner.
 - Uses SSML: Using SSML tags to control how Alexa renders the text-to-speech.

+### Future
+Features to be considered for the future:

+- Improve card formatting and include links to courses, videos, and learning paths
+- "Teach me ..." to do key word searches for courses, videos, and learning paths
+- Support launching learning app
+- Support playing content
+- Account binding (to be able to access user specific data and privileges.)

 ## Setup
 Until this has more features and is published you have to deploy it as a lambda yourself and configure a private Alexa skill to use the Lambda.